The additivity of the $\rho$-invariant and periodicity in topological surgery: Completion of the proof of Theorem

 \begin{proof}[Proof of Lemma \ref{lem-1}] (1) The argument is similar to the proof of Proposition \ref{rho-add-for-bdry}.
 From the rel. boundary structure $h' : N' \to M \times D^{k}$ we form the closed manifold $M(h') := N' \cup_{h'}(-M \times D^{2k})$ and by Definition \ref{defn:reduced-rho-del}, $\wrho_\del([h']) = \rho(M(h'))$.
 Recall the operation $\#_M$ in \ref{defn:ctd-sum-along-M} and observe that

 If follows that we can form the closed manifold

 just as in Definition \ref{defn:ctd-sum-along-M}.
-By the same reasoning as in the proof of Proposition \ref{rho-add-for-bdry} we obtain that the $\rho$-invariant of the manifold in (\ref{last-ctd-sum}) is the sum of $\rho$-invariants $\rho (M(h')) + \rho (M \times \FF P^2)$.
-But from the construction of $\widehat N$ in (\ref{defn:N-hat}) we see that there is a homeomorphism
+By a similar reasoning as in the proof of Proposition \ref{rho-add-for-bdry} we obtain that the $\rho$-invariant of the manifold in (\ref{last-ctd-sum}) is the sum of $\rho$-invariants $\rho (M(h'))$ and $\rho (M \times \FF P^2)$.
+Concerning the signature defect term in this setting it is enough to observe that the modules $A$, $B$ and $C$ appearing in Wall's definition of the signature defect term \cite[Theorem p.217]{Wall(1969)} are equal to the module $K$ appearing in the proof of Proposition \ref{rho-add-for-bdry}.
+The first two because they are the kernels